asyrafduyshart/asyraf-blog-hugo/content/codex-vitae/philosophy.md

 - Treat others the way I wanted to be treated.

 - Karma doesn't exists, consequences does.
-Don't do things because karma will return, don't do things because of the consequences after.
+Don't do things because karma will return but because of the consequences after.

 - There is no single ultimate morality that justified all, just a moral landscape depends on culture and belief.